wqking/metapp/doc/tutorial/tutorial_metaclass.md

 const metapp::MetaType * metaType = v.getMetaType();
 ```

-Get the MetaClass from the MetaType.
+Now get the MetaClass from the MetaType.
 If the MetaType doesn't implement MetaClass, the return value is nullptr.

 ```c++